ViktoriiaTan/DSToolkits/report/report.md

 In our case, pip was not installed either:
 `sudo apt install python3-pip`

+We decided to use virtual environments, for that we installed via `python3 -m venv myenv`
+ and to activate used :
+ `source myenv/bin/activate`

 Dependencies needed to be installed as well, which can be found in *requirements.txt*:
 `pip install -r requirements.txt`

+Then we were able to run the script: `python3 mnist_convnet.py`

+When done, turned the virtual environment off with `deactivate`

 **Find out what versions are being used to run the code (python version and all dependencies)**